dougeby/IntuneDocs/intune-user-help/check-device-access-windows-cpapp.md

 Verify that your device has access to work or school resources.

 Organizations enforce requirements&ndash;such as encryption and password limits&ndash; to make sure only secure, trusted devices access their data.
-Managed devices must meet and maintain these requirements to access an organization's resources.
+Managed devices must meet and maintain these requirements to access the organization's resources.

-When your device loses access, the Company Portal app's **Device details** page alerts you to the settings you need to adjust.
-It also provides information to help you resolve them.
-After you resolve these settings, you can **Check access** to confirm your device's status.
+When your device loses access to these resources, the Company Portal app's **Device details** page alerts you.
+It also lists the settings you need to adjust, and provides information to help you resolve them.
+After they're resolved, **Check access** to confirm that you can access resources again.

+Complete the steps in this article to check access from the Company Portal app for Windows.

 ## Check access from Device details page
 1. Open the Company Portal app for Windows and go to **My Devices**.